 What causes Dermatitis?

 As mentioned above, it can have numerous causes.
 For many sufferers, certain agents can trigger symptoms of dermatitis, or make them worse, the most common of which being things like chemicals and soaps, nickel-based jewellery and certain environmental factors.
 As well as irritants like this, the onset of dermatitis can be caused by allergic reactions, some other underlying health conditions, and simply as a result of genetic factors.
 Depending on the type of dermatitis you suffer with, the cause could be a mix of various factors.
 For example, atopic dermatitis, which is more commonly known as eczema, is likely to be a combination of factors, whereas contact dermatitis occurs as a result of direct contact with irritants and allergens, as the name would suggest.

-The only way to get to the bottom of what’s causing your dermatitis is to consult with Dr Firas Al-Niaimi, a leading London-based dermatologist and laser specialist.
-Your treatment plan will vary depending on the cause of your symptoms, which is why Dr Firas believes in a holistic, attentive approach to treatment and care.
+The only way to get to the bottom of what’s causing your dermatitis is to consult with Professor Firas Al-Niaimi, a leading London-based dermatologist and laser specialist.
+Your treatment plan will vary depending on the cause of your symptoms, which is why Professor Firas believes in a holistic, attentive approach to treatment and care.
 It might be that you could see improvements with a course of prescription medication, or that more intense skin rejuvenation treatments could offer the best results.
 Don’t rely on over-the-counter products as finding one that really works for you is often near impossible.
-Instead, book your consultation with Dr Firas at his Harley Street practice and put your faith in years of training and experience!
+Instead, book your consultation with Professor Firas at his Harley Street practice and put your faith in years of training and experience!